gabrii3lmao/LMDI-backend/README.md

 # Backend do Let me do it
-Este será o repositório do Let me do it, um serviço de correção de gabaritos.
+Este será o repositório do backend em Nest js do Let me do it, um serviço de correção de gabaritos.